benkeil/hydra/README.md

 ## How it works

-Hydra uses a config file named `hydra.yaml` to configure your docker images of your application and generates multiple tags like the offical docker community images (for example the [golang](https://hub.docker.com/_/golang/) image).
+Hydra uses a config file named `hydra.yaml` to configure the build process of the docker images of your applications and generates multiple tags like the offical docker community images (for example the [golang](https://hub.docker.com/_/golang/) image).

 Here is an example `hydra.yaml` for a typical php base image in that companies use: